NickDickinsonWilde/ansible-role-jsmin/README.md

 ------------

 - Debian/Ubuntu
+- Git.
+A role such as [geerlingguy.git](https://galaxy.ansible.com/geerlingguy/git/) can supply this.
 - PHP
 - PHP Development headers installed for any PHP version(s) you want to target.

 Role Variables
 --------------